DevMountain/ContinuumOld/README.md

 7. Add a 'Cancel' `UIBarButtonItem` as the left bar button item.
 Implement the IBAction to bring the user back to the `PostListTableViewController` using the same line of code from step 6.
 8. Override `ViewDidDisappear` to reset the Select Image Button's title back to "Select Image" and reset the imageView's image to nil.

+#### A Note on Reusable Code

+Consider that this Photo Selection functionality could be useful in different views and in different applications.
+New developers will be tempted to copy and paste the functionality wherever it is needed.
+That amount of repetition should give you pause. _Don't repeat yourself_ (DRY) is a shared value among skilled software developers.

+Avoiding repetition is an important way to become a better developer and maintain sanity when building larger applications.

+Imagine a scenario where you have three classes with similar functionality.
+Each time you fix a bug or add a feature to any of those classes, you must go and repeat that in all three places.
+This commonly leads to differences, which leads to bugs.

+You will refactor the Photo Selection functionality (selecting and assigning an image) into a reusable child view controller in Part 2.

 ### Polish Rough Edges

 At this point you should be able view added post images in the Timeline Post List scene, add new `Post` objects from the Add Post Scene, add new `Comment` objects from the Post Detail Scene.
 Your app will not persist or share data yet.